jillesvangurp/www.jillesvangurp.com/_posts/2013-06-15-localstream-demo-at-wherecamp.md

 <strong>What's next?</strong>

 We are currently very busy rolling out the private beta to production and fixing bugs.
 The goal of the private beta is gathering feedback.
 This will enable us to improve the service and plan our next moves.
 Very soon we will start sending invitations and we will allow people to play with the UI and share some content.
 Over the summer we plan to improve the platform by gathering more content, tweaking the UI, improving our Location graph, perfecting the API, ironing out bugs, working on localization, etc. We expect the private beta will last at least several months.
-If you are interested, follow <a href="https://twitter.com/LocalstreamHQ">@LocalstreamHQ</a> on twitter, my blog,  visit our website <a href="http://localstre.am">http://localstre.am</a>, or talk to us at <a href="http://wherecamp.de/">Wherecamp</a>.
+If you are interested, follow [@LocalstreamHQ](https://twitter.com/LocalstreamHQ) on twitter, my blog,  visit our website [http://localstre.am](http://localstre.am), or talk to us at [Wherecamp](http://wherecamp.de/).
 We'll be posting instructions on how to get in soon.